• Go to app

 Explore the heart of Tokyo — Shibuya

-As you can imagine in a big city like Tokyo, there are heaps of places to dress up in a whole range of costumes and traditional dress.
-Most places will require you to take your own photos which might be a struggle if you want an IG-perfect photo but aren’t travelling with anyone who’s good with a camera.
+As you can imagine in a big city like Tokyo, there are heaps of places to dress up in a whole range of costumes and traditional dresses.
+Most places will require you to take your own pictures which might be a struggle if you want IG-perfect photos but aren’t traveling with anyone who’s good with a camera.

 Kimono 2